How do I reserve a room?

 - All approved expenses must be paid by the student first and will be reimbursed by the Office of Student Leadership & Activities out of the student club budget.
 Please make sure your expenses are approved before you purchase.
 Purchases made without approval will not be reimbursed.

-- If you are ordering items online, you may do so from the 3rd Floor of Campion and Stacey can put the purchase on her Purchasing card so that it will be deducted directly from your budget.
+- If you are ordering items online, you may do so from the 3rd Floor of Campion and a staff member can put the purchase on their Purchasing card so that it will be deducted directly from your budget.

 How do I get reimbursed for club expenses?